Experience the Most Intelligent DISC Profile

 Key characteristics of a D style personality

 Making up only 9% of the global population, the type d personality is the rarest disc profile.
 High D personality styles are competitive, aggressive, decisive and results-oriented.
 They prefer to move fast, take risks and get things done now.
 D styles also like to be in charge, control and have the power.
 They want change and challenges.
 They're not the warmest and fussy people, they are no-nonsense and can come across as very direct.
 People often turn to type D personality styles to drive projects as they get things done.

 High D personality styles are:

 Communication of D Style personality

-D Styles tend to dominate the conversation, so communication is often one-directional.
+D Styles tend to dominate the conversation, so their communication style is often one-directional.
 D Styles come across as blunt as they communicate efficiently as possible.
 They express their opinions as facts that need no further discussion.
 D personality types often challenge and question others.
 When speaking, they use a lot of vocal variety.
 They are usually loud and adopt an authoritative tone.

 D styles usually ask questions like: